-On the Knife's Edge: Using Therapy To Address Violence Among Teens
+On The Knife's Edge: Using Therapy To Address Violence Among Teens

 In moments of anger, it can be hard to heed the advice to take a deep breathor count to ten.
 But public health researcher Harold Pollack says that "regret comes almost as fast as anger," and that five minutes of reflection can make all the difference between a regular life and one behind bars.

-This week, Harold Pollack and Jens Ludwig tell us about the research they do at the University of Chicago's Crime Lab.
+This week, Harold Pollack and Jens Ludwig tell us about the research they've done at the University of Chicago's Crime Lab.
 They worked with a program called BAM (Becoming a Man) to look at what happens when teenagers participate in cognitive behavioral therapy, or CBT.

 We hear from students in the program and examine the results of Pollack and Ludwig's research.
 They found that changing the way we think can change the way we behave — and changing the way we behave can change our lives.
 This week, we put that idea to the test.